fasterthanlime/jsmad/README.md

 What GPL means for a javascript library is not exactly clear to us.
 What's clear is that you have to release any fork/changes under the GPL as well, so that everyone can profit from it.
-However, using it on a commercial platform is pobably alright.
+However, using it on a commercial platform is probably alright.
 Remember: no guarantees, and we'd love to know about it!

 libmad has commercial license.
 As for jsmad, we're in a sort of grey legal area.
-If you're from Underbit and want to work this out with us (nddrylliog, mgeorgi, jensnockert) please drop me a note at amos@official.fm
+If you're from Underbit and want to work this out with us please drop me a note at amos@official.fm

 ## Future